cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 neotectonicists who consider the effects of the terminal open interval are careful?
 I don't feel like being less generous.
 Should I not point out that variability within the closed intervals is important and rarely considered?
 No, I think that I should.

-*No changes.*
+The first reference in this paragraph makes both the 'reasonable' decision and then the 'rookie mistake'.
+I am not simply making this stuff up.

+*Changes: None.*

 > [B5f] From here these read like inexperienced generalizations.

 Sorry!

 *No changes.*
+*Changes: None.*

 > [B6a] p.4, L15-23: The descriptions of the lognormal variables here give one
 > pause.
 First, log-normal parameters do not have units.